-One of the most amazing behaviors of whales to see is when they slap their tails on the water.
-Not only is it an incredible sight, but the sound is unforgettable too.
+One of the whales’ most striking behaviors is when they slap their tails on the water.
+It is an incredible sight, but the sound is unforgettable too.

-Whales slap their tails to communicate with other whales and as part of their mating rituals.
+Whales slap their tails to communicate with other whales in their mating rituals.
 Whales also slap their tails to scare off predators or males and remove parasites and barnacles.

 Lobtailing is another name for the tail slap.
 This is a behavior of whales when they lift their tail fin out of the water and bring it down with great force to slap the ocean’s surface.

 Why Do Whales Lobtail?

-Whales slap their tails as a means of communication, to warn away predators or other males, and to impress a potential mate.
+Whales slap their tails to communicate, warn away predators or other males, and impress a potential mate.

 The functionality of lobtailing as a way of communication in whales seems to be the most likely reason for the behavior, but lobtailing seems to have a couple of functions.

 Scientists know that tail slapping produces percussive sound, traveling a long distance underwater.
 This indicates that this serves as a means of communicating.

-However, by slapping their tail on the water’s surface, the intensity underneath the water is diminished.
+However, slapping their tail on the water’s surface diminishes the intensity underneath the water.
 It is unknown if whales make the same sound under the surface.

 Whales will increase the slap force depending on the distance they want the message to travel.
 Big splashes are for long-distance transmissions, while smaller ones signal over shorter distances.